‣ Full payment is due at 45 days prior to check-in

 Is there another way to reach Savusavu?

-You can also fly from Nadi to Labasa airport.
+You can also fly to Labasa airport.
 Labasa is a scenic 1.5 hour drive from Savasi Island, and we are happy to collect you from this location.
-Note this transfer attracts a cost of US$60 for 4 people, one way.
+Note this transfer attracts a cost of FJ$160.00 for up to 4 people, one way.
+Please enquire for larger groups.

 My flight to Nadi arrives late in the afternoon.
 Can I still get to Savasi Island that day?

-Does this mean I’ll need to overnight in Nadi?
+Does this mean I’ll need to stay overnight in Nadi?

 What do you suggest for a long stopover?

-You might consider booking a dayroom at a local hotel to refresh and relax.
+You might consider booking a dayroom at a Nadi hotel to refresh and relax.
 Otherwise, here are some suggestions to kick start your holiday in Fiji;

--Port Denarau marina: a wealth of local shops, restaurants and bars on the waterfront
+‣ Port Denarau marina: tourist hub of local shops, restaurants and bars on the waterfront

--Bulaccino Cafe (Namaka or Denarau locations): great food and coffee stopover, with wifi vouchers available
+‣ Bulaccino Cafe (Namaka or Denarau locations): great food and coffee stopover

--Nadi town: visit fresh local produce markets, main street stores and the local Sri Siva Subramaniya temple
+‣ Nadi town: visit local produce markets, do some souvenir shopping or stop by the local Sri Siva Subramaniya temple

 Is there somewhere I can store my luggage?

-There is baggage storage available for a low fee in Nadi airport.
-Please ask airport staff for directions.
+There is baggage storage available in Nadi International airport.
+Please ask airport staff for more information.

 What is the weather like?